Stellar-gas kinematic misalignments in EAGLE: lifetimes and longevity of misaligned galaxies: Data Availability

 \section{Data Availability}

 The \textsc{eagle} simulations and database are publicly available at: http://icc.dur.ac.uk/Eagle/database.php.
-Detailed guides to simulation parameters, models, and how to access and query data can be found in \citet{EAGLEref} and \citet{Mcalpine2016}. \textsc{eagle} "snipshots" are available on request from members of the \textsc{eagle} team.
-Data and results used in this work can be provided upon request to the author.
+Detailed guides to simulation parameters, models, and how to access and query data can be found in \citet{EAGLEparticleRef} and \citet{Mcalpine2016}. \textsc{eagle} "snipshots" are available on request from members of the \textsc{eagle} team.